aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 | Analyst productivity                      | To be confirmed | Sarah mentioned KPI but not value |

 ### Risks
+- Increasing export volumes without additional Trade Compliance resources may lead to longer review turnaround times and larger order backlogs.
+- Inconsistent compliance documentation increases the risk of adverse findings during external audits and may make it difficult to demonstrate regulatory compliance.
+- Continued shipment delays may reduce customer satisfaction and negatively impact long-term customer relationships.
+- Repetitive manual screening activities may contribute to analyst burnout and reduced productivity.

 ### Desired Outcomes
 ### BA Observations
 - The current screening process applies a uniform approach to all orders instead of adopting a risk-based strategy.